thesephist/september/README.md

 # September 🐞

-**September** is an Ink to JavaScript compiler and toolchain for cross-compiling Ink applications to Node.js and the Web.
-September aims to be self-hosting on Node.js.
+**September** is an [Ink](https://github.com/thesephist/ink) to JavaScript compiler and toolchain for cross-compiling Ink applications to Node.js and the Web.
+September aims to be self-hosting on Node.js and pass all tests against Ink's core and standard library test suites.

 ## Usage